Uninett/nav/doc/hacking/using-docker.rst

 =====================================

-Docker is a lightweight virtualization framework for creating isolated environments, useful both in development and production [*]_.
+Docker is a lightweight virtualization framework for creating isolated environments, useful both in development and production.
 For more information on Docker visit their homepage_ or read the documentation_.

 ..
 Note:: This guide is written for NAV 4.0 or later.

 Installing Docker
 -----------------

-Docker has updated documentation on how to install it for most linux distributions [*]_.
+Docker has updated documentation on how to install it for most Linux distributions [*]_.
 Due to its dependency on a relatively new kernel (3.8+), some distributions such as Debian stable will need to use a backports kernel.